 On the music side of things, the unlock provided by Adfreetime doesn't include Spotify.
 That shouldn't have been an issue, since according to their website, they supported both MOG and Rdio.
 Now, I had tried Rdio before on the Brazilian catalogue, but I was turned off by the lack of many artists I wanted to listen to.
 MOG had never been available to me, so I decided to give it a shot.
 While the sound quality was great, and I was pretty satisfied with the catalogue, I didn't enjoy the app's design in any of the available forms, web, iOS or desktop.
 Collection management also seemed clumsy and browsing my favorites was confusing.
 I remembered Rdio's apps being really good about that, and knowing it is usually highly praised, I decided to give it another shot, now on the US catalogue.
 However, even though my Adfreetime service was setup correctly and otherwise working, I was still stuck with the Brazilian catalogue.
 I tried, without success to create a new account, but there was no way Rdio would believe I wasn't located in Brazil.
 I tried contacting Adfreetime's support, but they couldn't clarify this.
 I canceled my subscription and decided to try Unblock-Us.

-I am sure Adfreetime will eventually improve on these aspects, but I guess for now you get what you pay for.
+I am sure Adfreetime will eventually improve on these aspects, but I guess for now I'll stick with Unblock-Us.